-The Psychological Health & Safety Professional Certificate focuses on a practical and applied approach to creating psychologically safer workplaces.
+The Psychological Health & Safety in the Workplace Professional Certificate focuses on a practical and applied approach to creating psychologically safer workplaces.
 This program is designed for individuals or teams working for human resources, occupational health and safety committees, and unions within large, public organizations such as the government, law enforcement, and other public or not-for-profit agencies, with multiple units and departments.

 Psychological health and safety is the new frontier in occupational health in the workplace.
 Approximately $51 billion each year are lost to the Canadian economy because of mental illness, and 25-30% of costs incurred due to mental health issues could be avoided (Mental Health Commission of Canada).
 With depression quickly becoming the leading cause of disability, preventing harm and supporting mental health in the workplace has become a business and social imperative.
 Learn more about implementing the National Standard of Canada for Psychological Health and Safety in the Workplace.

 This program will run over several sessions, and you are expected to complete an action learning project between sessions that you can apply to your workplace.